Aunt Vadge: How do I treat histamine intolerance?

 Dear Itchy,

-An itchy clitoris and vulva that flares before your period fits histamine beautifully – histamine drives itch, and it rises with the hormonal shift before menstruation.
-So your instinct is right.
+An itchy clitoris and vulva that flares before your period fits histamine beautifully – histamine drives itch, and it rises with the hormonal shift before menstruation – so your instinct is right.

 Because histamine overload is a symptom of something else, the lasting fix comes from finding that root cause.
-If you’d like that detective work done properly, you can book an appointment with one of our practitioners.
+And if you’d like that done properly you can book an appointment with one of our practitioners.
+Here’s to less itch and more comfort.

 Best wishes,